Leo Frank: Hearing

 Slaton produced a 29-page report.
 In the first part, he criticized outsiders who were unfamiliar with the evidence, especially the press in the North.
 He defended the trial court's decision, which he felt was sufficient for a guilty verdict.
-He summarized points of the state's case against Frank that "any reasonable person" would accept and said of Conley that "It is hard to conceive that any man's power of fabrication of minute details could reach that which Conley showed, unless it be the truth."
+He summarized points of the state's case against Frank that "any reasonable person" would accept and said of Conley, "It is hard to conceive that any man's power of fabrication of minute details could reach that which Conley showed, unless it be the truth."
 After having made these points, Slaton's narrative changed course and asked the rhetorical question, "Did Conley speak the truth?"
 Leonard Dinnerstein wrote, "Slaton based his opinions primarily upon the inconsistencies he had discovered in the narrative of Jim Conley."
 Two factors stood out to Slaton: the transporting of the body to the basement and the murder notes.

 Transport of the body

 During the initial investigation, police had noted undisturbed human excrement in the elevator shaft, which Conley said he had left there before the murder.
 Use of the elevator on the Monday after the murder crushed the excrement, which Slaton concluded was an indication that the elevator could not have been used as described by Conley, casting doubt on his testimony.

 During the commutation hearing, Slaton asked Dorsey to address this issue.
 Dorsey said that the elevator did not always go all the way to the bottom and could be stopped anywhere.
 Frank's attorney rebutted this by quoting Conley, who said that the elevator stops when it hits the bottom.
 Slaton interviewed others and conducted his own tests on his visit to the factory, concluding that every time the elevator made the trip to the basement it touched the bottom.
 Slaton said, "If the elevator was not used by Conley and Frank in taking the body to the basement, then the explanation of Conley cannot be accepted."